 The overall length of the course is 6,031 yards with a par of 70.
 There is only one par five on the card, the 513-yard 10th hole called “The Acres.”
 With water and out of bounds all the way down the left, the line from tee to green is the highest point of Creagdhu in the background.

 One interesting fact about the membership at Newtonmore is the high number of left handed players who play golf here – something in the water, you ask?
 No, it’s due to the double handed nature of playing shinty – at which Newtonmore has a proud Highland tradition – and young boys and youths become adult golfers who can wield the golf sticks either way!
-And, when Newtonmore built an extension to the clubhouse a few years ago, the man to open the building was none other than Bob Charles, the only left handed player to win the Open (1963).
+And, when Newtonmore built an extension to the clubhouse a few years ago, the man to open the building was none other than Bob Charles, the first left handed player to win the Open (1963).

 I played here on the way north to Lossiemouth to break up the trip from Glasgow (I might do the same at Kingussie next time) and it was a lovely way to spend a morning golfing.